-Recreational Therapy
+O0400F Recreational Therapy

-- Services that are provided or directly supervised by a qualified recreational therapist who holds a national certification in recreational therapy, also referred to as a Certified Therapeutic Recreation Specialist." - Recreational therapy includes, but is not limited to, providing treatment services and recreation activities to individuals using a variety of techniques, including arts and crafts, animals, sports, games, dance and movement, drama, music, and community outings. - Recreation therapists treat and help maintain the physical, mental, and emotional well-being of their clients by seeking to reduce depression, stress, and anxiety; recover basic motor functioning and reasoning abilities; build confidence; and socialize effectively. - Recreational therapists should not be confused with recreation workers, who organize recreational activities primarily for enjoyment.
+- Services that are provided or directly supervised by a qualified recreational therapist who holds a national certification in recreational therapy, also referred to as a Certified Therapeutic Recreation Specialist." - Recreational therapy includes, but is not limited to, providing treatment services and activities using a variety of techniques, including arts and crafts, animals, sports, games, dance and movement, drama, music, and community outings. - Recreation therapists treat and help maintain the physical, mental, and emotional well-being to reduce depression, stress, and anxiety; recover basic motor functioning and reasoning abilities; build confidence; and socialize effectively. - Recreational therapists should not be confused with recreation workers, who organize recreational activities primarily for enjoyment.
 Glossary page A-20